sigcsets/sigcse2022/_authors/workshops.md

 ## Full Proposal Content

 The full proposal is used only for the review process.
-The proposal length is {{site.data.submissions.workshops.limits}} maximum, including title page and references.
+The proposal length is {{site.data.submissions.workshops.limits}} maximum, including title page and references, and must adhere to ACM's publication guidelines.
+{% include template-information.html %}

 The required content is as follows.

 - **Title**: A title for the Workshop.